Spider wasp: Evolution

 The oldest fossil currently known is an indeterminate fossil from the Early Eocene (Ypresian) Klondike Mountain Formation of Washington State, USA.
 Other fossil species are known from Dominican and Baltic ambers, the Florissant Formation and various other localities in Germany, France and Spain.
-Bryopompilus described from the mid Cretaceous Burmese amber was initially thought to belong to this family, however it was subsequently placed in its own family, the Bryopompilidae.
+Bryopompilus described from the mid Cretaceous Burmese amber was initially thought to belong to this family; however, it was subsequently placed in its own family, the Bryopompilidae.

 Ecology and behavior

 Unlike many other families in the Aculeata, essentially all wasps in this family are solitary (nests made by a single female).

 Adult pompilids are nectar-feeding insects and feed on a variety of plants.
 Depending on genus and species, pompilids capture a variety of spiders for their larvae to feed on, covering nearly all free-living spider families, including tarantulas, wolf spiders (Lycosidae), huntsman spiders (Sparassidae), jumping spiders (Salticidae) and baboon spiders (Harpactirinae), though any given pompilid tends to attack only a limited diversity of spiders.

 A female wasp searches the ground and/or vegetation for a spider, and upon finding one, stings it, paralyzing the spider.
 The targeted spider is typically unable to kill the wasp, because the wasp can just fly out of reach, so at best the spider fights fiercely to escape.
 Tarantula hawks (Pepsini) do not attack when adult tarantulas are close to or in their burrows.
 Instead, the wasps seek out adult males who have left their burrows in search of females to mate with.
 In the open the wasp first uses its wings to beat air over the tarantula, deceiving the tarantula into thinking that it is being targeted by a large bird so the tarantula reacts by curling up to appear smaller and less noticeable, which in turn makes the tarantula defenseless against the wasp's attack.
 However, Brazilian Wandering spiders (Phoneutria) and their predators have a different interaction dynamic, and the spiders often manage to defeat the hunting wasp.

-Once the spider is paralyzed, a female pompilid makes a burrow or flies or drags the spider to a previously made burrow.
+Once the spider is paralyzed, a female pompilid digs a burrow or flies or drags the spider to a previously made burrow.
 Because of the large body size of their prey, tarantula hawks usually will either construct burrows near the site of attack or use the host's own burrow or tunnel.
 Pompilids typically provide each of their larvae with a single prey/host, which must be large enough to serve as its food source throughout its development.
 Typically, a single egg is laid on the abdomen of the spider, and the nest or burrow is closed so the larva can develop without disruption by other parasites or scavengers.
 The female wasp may then engage in spreading soil or other changes to the area, leaving the nest site inconspicuous.
 One species of spider wasp protects its nests by putting dead ants into the outermost chamber, where the ants' chemicals deter predators.